IacopoC/weather-web/README.md

 - Current weather forecast for your current location.
 - Weekly weather forecast for your current location.
 - Weather movies, a selection of movies about weather.
+- Weather quotes, a new quote about weather every day.

 ### Dependencies
 - [Vue](https://vuejs.org/)